Qt for Windows - Specific Issues

 When a window is using an OpenGL based surface and is appearing in full screen mode, problems can occur with other top-level windows which are part of the application.
 Due to limitations of the Windows DWM, compositing is not handled correctly for OpenGL based windows when going into full screen mode.
 As a result, other top-level windows are not placed on top of the full screen window when they are made visible.
 For example, menus may not appear correctly, or dialogs fail to show up.

 A window can use an OpenGL based surface either explicitly when setSurfaceType() is called, or when something that requires OpenGL is used inside the window, causing the whole window to be OpenGL based.
 For example, QOpenGLWidget or QQuickWidget can trigger this.
 However, if the surface is contained in a QWindow which is hosted with createWindowContainer(), or the obsoleted QGLWidget is used and it does cover the entire full screen window, then this problem does not occur.

-To solve this problem, a QWindowsWindowFunction can be used to enable a native Windows flag which will set
+To solve this problem, native APIs can be used to enable the

-WS_BORDER when showing in full screen mode.
+WS_BORDER attribute when showing in full screen mode.
 This can be utilized as follows:

 This will give the full screen window a 1-pixel border, thus enabling the other top level windows to appear on top.

 © 2022 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.